-At the Red Pyramid, though we had an entry ticket to go inside the pyramid, the guard asked for extra money while exiting the pyramid.
-As guides are not allowed to go inside the pyramids, Ibrahim had to stay back in the car.
+Although we had an entry ticket to enter the pyramid at the Red Pyramid, the guard asked for extra money while exiting the pyramid.
+As guides were not allowed to go inside the pyramids, Ibrahim had to stay back in the car.
 Without him, we tried to convey that we had paid for the ticket already.
 But the caretaker was bent upon taking money from us.
-Luckily, Ibrahim had asked us to keep the wallet back in the car.
+Luckily, Ibrahim had asked us to keep the wallet in the car.

 From then onwards, we were careful about clicking pictures.
-The temple caretakers wearing Jalebiya intentionally came in front, cleverly photobombing to look like we clicked his picture and they could ask for money later.
+The temple caretakers wearing Jalebiya intentionally came in front, cleverly photobombing to look like we clicked his picture, so they could ask for money later.

-Travelling Egypt’s hot air balloon and a young boy on a donkey – Story 5
+Story 5 : Travelling Egypt’s hot air balloon and a young boy on a donkey.

 The beautiful Luxor from above

-In Luxor, while we were landing, a group of young kids with one of them on a donkey approached the tourists.”
+In Luxor, while we were landing, a group of young kids, with one of them on a donkey, approached the tourists.”
 Haaaai Hellloooo.
 Seeee, I am a poor Egypt boy on a donkey.
 Take a photo and give me 5 Ginieh” Whoever started the trend of taking poor people’s pictures for whatsoever reason, tourists have taken it to an end now.
-We said “La Shukraan” multiple times till they leeched onto other tourists.
+We repeatedly said “La Shukraan” until they leeched onto other tourists.

-Tourists unaware of local culture and getting into trouble with locals – Story 6
+Story 6: Tourists are unaware of local culture and get into trouble with locals.

 Nobody is allowed to enter the Necropolis after 4 pm.
-But by bribing poor caretakers, many tourists misuse our privilege and their weakness.
+But many tourists misuse their privilege and Egyptians’ weakness by bribing poor caretakers.
 A few days before we left for Egypt in January, A Danish photographer posted a picture of him with a fellow female traveller on top of the pyramid at night being nude!
 Somehow, he got to the top and posted a nude picture in a sex position.
 Disrespectful and Idiotic!
-This had made Egyptians very angry.
+This made Egyptians very angry.
 Later, when he was interviewed, he said it was a nude pose, not sex.
 Here is the link to the article about the devastating act.

 There have been similar incidents at the pyramids.
 We witnessed one such thing at the Giza pyramids.
 A lady tourist removed her jacket to reveal her skin for a sexy pose with pyramids in the background.
 She was teased and troubled by young local Egyptian guys until our guide Ibrahim scolded the boys severely and sent them away.

-Egypt Travel Chronicles – Strange scammers sorry 8
+Story 7: Egypt Travel Chronicles with Strange scammers,

 Touristy markets and archaeological sites are hotspots for scammers in Egypt.

-Giza Pyramids is always filled with tourists.
+Giza Pyramids are always filled with tourists.
 So there is nothing peaceful about the place.
-These pyramids, in particular, are best to see from far.
+These pyramids, in particular, are best seen from far.
 Egyptians selling miniature pyramids and horse /camel rides to Panorama point will not leave the foreigner’s side unless you buy something.
-They understood we are Indians and called us with names “Shah-Rukh Khan, Amitab Bachhan, Kareena Kapoor” continuously.
+They understood we were Indians and called us with names “Shah-Rukh Khan, Amitab Bachhan, Kareena Kapoor” continuously.
 By mistake, we smiled at once acknowledging- Kaboom, we were swamped by camel and horse owners.
 So keep on saying” La Shukkraan” politely until they give up.

 You can never enjoy the pyramid by yourself unless an Egyptian accompanies you.
 These have strong and fascinating facts stories/facts.
 Without learning that, YOU CAN’T GET THE FLAVOUR OF REAL EGYPT

-Egypt travel chronicles of street food -Story 9
+Story 8 : Egypt travel chronicles of street food.

-The final Egypt travel story 10- Not all Egyptians are scammers
+The final Egypt travel story 9- Not all Egyptians are scammers.

 The meal was tasty, and the company was the Greatest.
 From left – I, Sahana, Ahmed ( 4w jeep driver+cook+singer, basically an allrounder), Ahmed (one who drove us from Giza to Bawiti, who loves to sleep and introduced us to some good Egyptian songs), Ragab ( The Bawiti village head and nicest host we have ever met), Mamdouh ( Our official guide who was humorous, wise and a great friend)

 At Bawiti village, near Bahariya oasis, we had lunch in the village head’s house.
 The house was tiny but tidy.
 Host Ragab was beyond friendly.
-He was never satisfied with the amount of food we consumed; so kept on feeding us.
-When we asked where we can get fresh dates, he plucked some from his house yard and refused to make money!
+He was never satisfied with the amount of food we consumed; so he kept feeding us.
+When we asked where we could get fresh dates, he plucked some from his backyard and refused to make money!
 The entire journey with all guides was fun.
 We never felt rushed and time-bound.
 We learnt history, heard fascinating stories, and understood the Egyptian way of life a little from these kind and witty humans.

 Tips for Indians travelling to Egypt

 Mamdouh said he was surprised to see Indian travellers opting for Your Egypt tours.
 They have served thousands of clients.
 But we were the first ones from India.
-They mainly cater to USA & Canada tourists.
-I am not boasting here, but he said hardly any Indians approach them and show any interest in places like the Bahariya desert or Hasan Fati village.
-He was kind enough to put his words in a polite way to say, “Indian tourists are notorious for being noisy and have no sense of time.”
+They mainly cater to USA & Canadian tourists.
+I am not boasting here, but he said hardly any Indians approach them and show interest in places like the Bahariya desert or Hasan Fati village.
+He was kind enough to put his words politely to say, “Indian tourists are notorious for being noisy and have no sense of time.”
 Since we both communicated with them via email professionally, we were the first Indians Mamdouh ever guided in his past five years.
 It is time to change our image in the outside world, guys!

 Do not underestimate the things Egypt got to offer you.